 The range of radiation from the beads is very small.
 But as a precaution, you might be told to avoid close contact with young children and pregnant women for the first week after treatment.
 Your doctor might also advise you not to share a bed with your partner for the first night or two.

-The advice about this can vary slightly between hospitals, so be sure to follow the instructions from your own doctor or specialist nurse.
+The advice about this can vary slightly between hospitals.
+Be sure to follow the instructions from your own doctor or specialist nurse.

 Most of the radiation from the beads has gone within 2 weeks.
 The beads stay in the liver permanently but they are harmless.